mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-install/index.md

 1. Edit the JSON configuration file with your customizations.

-    You can choose an arbitrary file name, but you might want to choose a file name that includes a package identifier, such as `marathon-lb-options.json`, in the name.
+    You can choose an any file name, However, you might want to choose a file name that includes a package identifier, such as `marathon-lb-options.json`, in the name.

     For example:
-    * Change the CPU shares allocated to each Marathon-LB instance to 3:
+    * Change the CPU shares allocated to each Marathon-LB instance to `3`:

         ```
           "cpus": {